 Elemental Diet – What is it?
 How Does it Work?
 When is it Used?
 What to Expect During and Afterwards

 Although elemental diets appear to have high sugar content, it is necessary to match up with daily energy needs.
-Elemental powders may also contain added medium-chain fats to boost the calorie content.
+Elemental powders may also contain added medium chain fats to boost calorie content.

 Elemental diet powders are comprised of components already in their simplest digestible or “elemental” forms – giving the gastrointestinal system a rest and avoiding issues with digestion, absorption, allergens, and other residues that are created through the process of digestion.

 Elemental diets lasting longer than four weeks should be monitored medically.
-Some practitioners also use an elemental diet as a one to five-day “reset” to give the gastrointestinal system a break and jump-start gut healing.
+Some practitioners also use an elemental diet as a three to five day “reset” to give the gastrointestinal system a break and jump-start gut healing.

 Because the elemental compounds are absorbed so readily, there is nothing for bacteria to “feed on” later in the GI tract, which helps rid the gut of unwanted organisms.

-Elemental diets are conventionally used to promote remission of Crohn’s disease and replenish nutrient deficiencies in inflammatory gut disorders.
+Elemental diets are conventionally used to promote remission for Crohn’s disease, and replenish nutrient deficiencies in inflammatory gut disorders.

 Increasingly, elemental diets are being recognized for their ability to support the re-balancing of gut flora.